 These subtle prompts and rousings had by 1946 evolved into a new Department of Housing in Ghana, with the powers to acquire land and prescribe building standards.
 It was hoped that by increasing commerce with the colonies the significant trade deficit that had steadily increased in the United Kingdom after WW1 would be reduced, and that British manufacturing, products, expertise and shipping would receive a significant boost.
 Construction was ideal in this regard as it utilised all of the above, and whilst the colonies were the beneficiaries in terms of gaining infrastructure and buildings, the real investment was spent furthering British interests and businesses.
 Various other reports were commissioned in the run up to and during WW2 specifically concerned with education, these were antecedents to the two Phelps Stokes Reports on Education (1921 and 1924), which had helped frame the structure and spread of education in West and South Africa after WW1, including Mass Education in African Society, and a report from the Commission on Higher Education in West Africa, prompting a review of the existing limited provision.
 The rationale from the Colonial Office was that a colony must be able to educate its future leaders if it was ever to achieve political independence, and so a programme of school building to address this need was initiated, centred largely on Ghana and Nigeria.

+Whilst the discussion thus far has focused on West Africa, East African architecture emerged from a similar architectural past.
+Whilst segregation was not as starkly enforced as in Southern Africa, there were separate residential quarters, aspirationally built central business district architecture, and significant social infrastructure project covering schools, health centres and other facilities the significant difference to West Africa was that like Southern Africa, East African planners envisaged the presence of a permanent or long term settler population.
+Similar trends existed in Portuguese owned Angola and Mozambique.

 Tropical Modernism